 - 19.1 Employees shall be paid the following penalties, calculated on their ordinary pay, for shifts rostered in accordance with the following.
-Provided that part time and casual employees shall only be entitled to the additional rates where their shifts commence prior to 6:00a.m., or finish subsequent to 7:00 p.m : - (a) 10% for afternoon shift commencing after 10:30 am and before 1:00 pm. - (b) 12.5% for afternoon shift commencing at or after 1:00 pm and before 4:00 pm. - (c) 15% for night shift commencing at or after 4:00 pm and before 4:00 am. - (d) 10% for night shift commencing at or after 4:00 am and before 6:00 am. - (e) Laundry staff working afternoon or night shift continuously from 30 September, 1993 shall be paid 20% in addition to the ordinary pay for such shift. - (f) The shift penalties above do not apply to Directors of Nursing; Deputy Directors of Nursing and Assistant Directors of Nursing. - (g) In addition to applicable shift penalties casual employees will also be entitled to the casual loading calculated on their base rate of pay. - 19.2 Employees shall be paid the following penalties for ordinary hours of work occurring on a Saturday or a Sunday: - (a) for work between midnight on Friday and midnight on Saturday time and one half. - (b) for work between midnight on Saturday and midnight on Sunday time and three-quarters.
+Provided that part time and casual employees shall only be entitled to the additional rates where their shifts commence prior to 6:00a.m., or finish subsequent to 6.00pm for all employees, excluding Home Care Employees where their shifts commence prior to 6:00am., or finish subsequent to 7:00pm. - (a) 10% for afternoon shift commencing after 10:30 am and before 1:00 pm. - (b) 12.5% for afternoon shift commencing at or after 1:00 pm and before 4:00 pm. - (c) 15% for night shift commencing at or after 4:00 pm and before 4:00 am. - (d) 10% for night shift commencing at or after 4:00 am and before 6:00 am. - (e) The shift penalties above do not apply to Facility Managers (RN); Facility Managers; Deputy Facility Managers (RN), or Deputy Facility Managers - (f) In addition to the applicable shift penalties casual employees will also be entitled to the casual loading calculated on their ordinary rate of pay.